NoSugarZhi/stats220/README.md

 ## Welcome to my GitHub Page

+I am a stats220 student.

 **Purpose of this repo:**
 - project for my course stats220 will be published here

 Link to my [**Website**](https://nosugarzhi.github.io/stats220/).

+This README file is intentionally boring.😐